UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

 Cognito is used for user authentication.
 Users will need to input their email address and a password to create an account.
 After account creation, users will need to verify their account by inputting the 6-digit verification code that was sent to their provided email address before being able to log in to the system.

-## Last Step
+## Re-deploying backend with WebAppUrl

 The default CORS Allow-Origin is set to '\*', you will need to change this to the deployed frontend URL.
 This is done by changing the WebAppUrl parameter in the sam deploy process.
 (Note: You need to remove the trailing slash from the URL, for example https://master.abcdefghi.amplifyapp.com)

 -   If you saved your deployment parameters in a toml file, you can go and modify the parameter in the toml file itself.
     ![parameter_override](images/deployment/parameter_override.png)